Home > Tours > Africa Tours > Benin & Togo Voodoo Discovery

 The Palace's outside walls are still decorated with bas-reliefs representing the symbols of the Dahomey kings and its halls and rooms hold the thrones and altars, statues and arms of a kingdom that lived in a perpetual state of war and built its greatness on the slavery of its neighbours.

 Our hotel for the next two nights does not offer twin bed configuration rooms, we will therefore offer only a double or single bedded room.
 If you are a solo traveller booking on a twin-share basis (sharing with someone of the same gender) you will be allocated a single room.
-Stay: Bis Hotel (Comfortable) (B/L)
+Stay: Bis Hotel (or similar) (Comfortable) (B/L)

 This morning we visit the Chameleon temple in Abomey and a church, which for many is an unexpected highlight of the trip.
 Next, we head out to witness an Egun mask performance in nearby Cove.
 According to the local tradition, people perform the rituals not only to represent but also to embody the spirits of their ancestors.
 Dressed in bright, colourful costumes, they emerge from the forest and form a procession through the village streets.
 We'll have lunch in Cove.